What's happening in the current market?

 Take up figures out of town for 2017 were boosted by Babcock signing up to 86,000 sq ft at 100 Bristol Business Park.

-The first Quarters take up statistics have been released with the largest office deal handled by Burston Cook, which is the acquisition of Eagle House on behalf of Immediate Media, amounting to circa 38,000 sq ft accounting for a significant percentage of the first Quarters city centre take up, which amounted to a total of circa 125,000 sq ft of which Burston Cook were responsible for over 40 % of the take up.
+Take up statistics for Q1 and Q2 2018 have been released with the largest city centre office deal handled by Burston Cook which is the acquisition of Eagle House on behalf of Immediate Media, amounting to circa 38,000 sq ft.

 Retail and Leisure